alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-02/day-072/day-72-1-egw.md

 ---
-title: EGW Reading
+title: Moses PP 241-244a
-subtitle: Moses PP 241-244a
+subtitle: EGW Reading
 ---

-Chapter 22—Moses
+### Chapter 22—Moses

 This chapter is based on Exodus 1 to Exodus 4.